Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 Cons:

-- Credit-based model gets pricey at agency scale
+- Credit-based model gets expensive at agency volumes

-- AI writing quality is good, not great — best with human editing
+- AI writing quality alone is good, not great — best paired with a human editor

 #3.
 Frase — Best for Content Brief Creation and Research-Heavy Agencies

-Frase has found its own sweet spot: it's the best tool here for creating research-backed content briefs and turning them into optimized drafts.
-For agencies where writers do the actual writing but need structured, data-driven briefs to work from, Frase is tough to beat on value.
-Plus it's the snappiest interface in this group — no waiting around for renders, which genuinely matters when you're pushing out 40+ pieces monthly.
+Frase occupies a specific, very valuable niche: it's the best tool in this group for creating research-backed content briefs and turning them into optimized drafts.
+For agencies where writers do the actual writing but need structured, data-driven briefs to work from, Frase is almost unbeatable on a per-dollar basis.
+It's also the snappiest interface on this list — no waiting around, which matters more than people admit when you're producing 40+ pieces a month.

 Key Features: